Hiking the Eagle Creek Trail

 In mid-December 2025, an atmospheric-river system parked over the western Cascades for nearly a week, dropping a season’s worth of rain in five days.
 The Eagle Creek drainage, already destabilized by the 2017 fire and a 2018 landslide, took the brunt of it.
 By the time the rain stopped, Forest Service ground assessments documented multiple landslides, complete trail-tread washouts on at least three cliffside sections, and severe damage to bridges and stair structures higher in the canyon.

-Eagle Creek does not reopen all at once.
-Based on how the 2017 post-fire reopening played out, expect a staged process: the Forest Service first reopens the lower trail to roughly the High Bridge area, with the upper trail (Tunnel Falls and beyond) following months or years later.
-The 2017 fire took until summer 2021 to result in a full reopening.
-The 2025 storm damage is reportedly worse in some sections than the fire damage was.
+Eagle Creek does not always reopen all at once.
+After the 2017 fire, the Forest Service reopened the lower trail to roughly the High Bridge area first, with the upper trail to Tunnel Falls and beyond following years later: the fire closed the trail in September 2017 and the full route did not reopen until summer 2021.
+The 2025 storm repairs went far faster, in part because the damage was concentrated in the tread rather than the surrounding forest.

-The Pacific Crest Trail Association has begun coordinating volunteer trail-restoration work parties along the lower section.
-If you want to be part of bringing this trail back, their volunteer program is the route in.
+The Pacific Crest Trail Association continues to run volunteer trail-restoration work parties in the drainage.
+If you want to help keep this trail open, their volunteer program is the route in.

 The 2017 fire scorched the entire drainage.
 The 2018 cliff collapse reshaped Lower Punchbowl.
-The 2025 storms have pushed the trail past its limit.
-Hike it when you can.
+The 2025 storms closed it for a winter.
+It is open again.
+Hike it while you can.
 Will, Oregon Tails

 Vitals and route options